Myanmar

 Non-formal Education Project

 It is estimated that about half of Myanmar’s elementary school children drop out and more than 580,000 elementary school-aged children have never been to school.
-Since young people and adults who have not finished elementary school education are socially disadvantaged, we provided life skills education, supported the operation of non-formal elementary schools (night elementary schools), supplied teaching materials and books to local resource centers, and provided Buddhist education, community beautification activities, and support for conducting training until 2017.
+Young people and adults who have not finished elementary school education are socially disadvantaged.